 Before making a move to Nashville, Dani was honing her craft as frontwoman for the Los Angeles-based country band, Country Nation, where she opened for a broad spectrum of artists including Lonestar, Jamie O’Neal, Brodie Stewart, and Stephen Wesley.
 Her dedication, passion, and enthusiastic attitude have propelled her as an artist in a town full of talent.
 It was this attitude that landed her a spot as the opener for Cirque Musica on the last ten days of their arena tour in December 2019, taking her all over the southwest including The Theatre at Grand Prairie in Texas and the Vivint Smart Home Arena in Utah.

 Dani developed her style from a variety of nineties musical influences including Shania Twain, LeAnn Rimes, Whitney Houston, and Mariah Carey.
 A natural-born singer, seasoned performer, and prolific songwriter, Dani is the exception when it comes to pure talent.
-She’s the “Jack of all trades” with vocals reminiscent of the early Linda Ronstadt with a mix of country-blues similar to Bonnie Raitt, with the storytelling likes of Miranda Lambert.
+She’s the “Jack of all trades” with vocals reminiscent of powerhouse Linda Ronstadt with a mix of country-blues similar to Bonnie Raitt, with the storytelling likes of Miranda Lambert.
 Says Vargas, "From Patsy Cline to Carrie Underwood, there’s nothing she can’t sing.”